The Future of Memory

 How Cheap?

 Everyone needs memory.
 Despite demand being so high, manufacturers are more than meeting the requirements.
-While the very cutting edge of memory will always be a bit pricy, even just buying a few weeks after any given product has entered the product can result in dramatically reduced prices.
+While the very cutting edge of memory will always be a bit pricey, even just buying a few weeks after any given product has entered the product can result in dramatically reduced prices.